Common cold: Antibiotics and antivirals

 Antibiotics have no effect against viral infections, including the common cold.
-Due to their side effects, antibiotics cause overall harm but are still frequently prescribed.
+Due to their side effects, antibiotics cause overall harm but nevertheless are still frequently prescribed.
 Some of the reasons that antibiotics are so commonly prescribed include people's expectations for them, physicians' desire to help, and the difficulty in excluding complications that may be amenable to antibiotics.
 There are no effective antiviral drugs for the common cold even though some preliminary research has shown benefits.

 Zinc

 Zinc supplements may shorten the duration of colds by up to 33% and reduce the severity of symptoms if supplementation begins within 24 hours of the onset of symptoms.
 Some zinc remedies directly applied to the inside of the nose have led to the loss of the sense of smell.
 A 2017 review did not recommend the use of zinc for the common cold for various reasons; whereas a 2017 and 2018 review both recommended the use of zinc, but also advocated further research on the topic.